What you see: A brown area inside your avocado.

 Or, maybe, Yahia theorized, a sneaky invader was the problem all along.
 It’s common for a fungus, known as anthracnose, to settle on an avocado early in its life and then….wait for it….wait.

-When avocados are young, their skin contains antifungal chemicals, which break down as the fruit ripens.
-When the avocado softens and the chemical defenses break down, we aren’t the only beings suddenly much more interested in eating the fruit.
+When avocados are young, their skin contains anti-fungal chemicals, which break down as the fruit ripens.
+When the avocado softens and the chemical defenses break down, we aren’t the only beings suddenly much more interested in eating the dark green fruit.

 At this point, a “latent fungal infection” will wake up, work its way through the skin and start growing little tentacles inside the avocado, basically causing rot.
 (Please find more delicious details about this process, which involves something ominous called a “germ tube” on p.
 12 of this master’s thesis.)

-Yahia, who has written about post-harvest handling of avocados, wasn’t aware of any food safety risks connected to browning or anthracnose infections in avocados.
-Whenever rot sets in, any manner of microbes might show up, but he said those that tend to strike the rich green fruit aren’t known to produce anything harmful to people.
+Yahia, who has written about post-harvest handling of avocados, wasn’t aware of any food safety risks connected to browning, anthracnose or other spoilage infections in avocados.
+Whenever rot sets in, any manner of microbes might show up, but he said the spoilage organisms that tend to strike the rich green fruit aren’t known to produce anything harmful to people.

 Still, by the time avocado flesh gets this dark, it’s not going to taste very good.
 Those oxidation reactions, some of them involving fats and producing rancid flavors, always leave avocados worse for wear.
+Sometimes, however, their work can lead to off odors and a mushy texture; the decay can take over the entire fruit, rendering it inedible.
 So, cut off the brown area, consider a taste test and toast on.

 - Elhadi M. Yahia.
 Food Science & Post-harvest Handling Professor.
 University of Querétaro, Mexico.
 Leader of the Phytochemicals and Nutrition Laboratory.
 Hot Water Drenching of ‘Hass’ Avocados for Rot Control.
 MSc Thesis by Emma Terander.
 Horticulture Program.
 Institute for Plant Science.
 Alnarp Sweden.